 The User Access review process requires businesses to review all users’ SAP access on a periodic basis.
 Most organisations perform this on an annual basis.
 With the increase in risk caused by remote working, ensuring users are assigned appropriate access must be done on a more regular basis.
 Many organisations will need to start performing periodic user access reviews, and the frequency of the reviews is likely to increase to be done bi-annually or even quarterly.

 There are many different types of logging available in SAP that can provide useful information.
 Numerous organisations do not activate them due to performance or space concerns.
 With the increased risk of remote working, it is critical that certain categories of logging are activated.

 Besides the basic SM20 filters of transaction start, it is advisable to activate other filters such as generic access to tables (CUZ and DU9) or RFC calls accessing data in SAP.
 With data privacy becoming more topical because of legislation such as GDPR, CCPA and POPIA, having the ability to identify who has displayed this data becomes crucial and the logging of this information can be configured by using the Read Access Logging (RAL) functionality in SAP.

 If you’d like to know how Soterion can assist you with managing SAP security issues discussed in this article please email [email protected] We look forward to assisting you.

-Read more about our offerings – Software as a Service, Managed Service and On-Premise Software.
-Soterion’s GRC modules include Access Risk Manager, Basis Review Manager, Elevated Rights Manager, Periodic Review Manager, Employee Self-Service and SAP Licensing Manager.
+Read more about our offerings.
+Soterion’s GRC modules include Access Risk Manager, Basis Review Manager, Elevated Rights Manager, Periodic Review Manager, Password Self-Service and SAP Licensing Manager.